imadx/jest-action/README.md

 # Jest GitHub Action

 This action allows Jest to be run in shards and reports merged coverage to the commit on behalf of the commit owner.
+The action consumes the default `npm run test` command.
+Therefore, additional `jest` arguments could be defined in `package.json` with the `test` command.

 ## Inputs